 So I got help from the organization to improve the situation.
-In the end, it was worth it and it was the special bond with the kids and their eagerness to learn more with me as a teacher, that was the most positive impact.
+In the end, it was worth it and it was a special bond with the kids and their eagerness to learn more with me as a teacher, that was the most positive impact.
 But like all good things, my time had to end at some point there and my desire to explore the region grew bigger, so eventually, I set off again.

 Wow!
 Well, did you ever go back home to pursue a higher education yourself?
 College?

 Yes.
 I have studied art history, African studies, and business administration.
 But dropped out of them all, and the end I studied tourism management.

 6.)
 What a story!
 Now at 25 years old, how do you think that work experience in Cambodia ultimately who you are as a person today?
 Do you have any regrets, or would you do it all again?

 Moving to Phnom Penh was the first grown-up decision I had taken in my life, and that has absolutely shaped me.

 I rented an apartment, had to pay lease, had a work placement in a slum in the outskirts of the city, and a huge responsibility.
 My life there was so different from what I have known so far.
 I have spent my time with different people every weekend and traveled all around Asia.

 I got hooked to a semi-nomadic lifestyle and have never wanted anything else again.
 In the following years, I worked for a couple of months and traveled the rest of the time.
 Then I got addicted to arriving in new countries and got the idea to travel to all the globe’s countries within 10 years.
 I’m now halfway there!